 Let’s talk about what “Augmented Analytics” really is and why it is important.

 Augmented analytics or augmented data discovery is the process of applying machine learning to train models to come up with insights that matter most to businesses.
-By finding insights based on the interests of users, augmented analytics generates natural language to describe the insights in the simplest form and serves them to the right point of contact.
+By finding insights based on the interests of users, augmented analytics generates natural language.
+Thereby, describing the insights in the simplest form and serves them to the right point of contact.

 Why is it so important?

 Data in its original form is worthless to a business if it is not utilized by the right mindset and techniques.
-The stamina of your business remains inside the muscle, called data, which needs to regularly be exercised for it to reach its fullest potential.
+The stamina of your business remains inside the muscle, called data.
+And this needs to be regularly exercised, for it to reach its fullest potential.

-‘Do You Know’ uncovers the areas in your business data that were never explored before and can gain access to undiscovered zones in your business.
-When taking action of your analytics, Lumenore’s ‘Do You Know’ feature is constantly learning and making sense out the data so that it can first know what exactly your business and data is trying to tell you which you may be missing all this while, and then it serves you in the simplest way a user can understand it.
-Gartner coined this term called ‘Augmented Analytics’ in 2017 report and predicted that Augmented Analytics is going to be the next wave in BI and Analytics space and the same can be seen on the ground, as of today in 2019, Lumenore’s ‘Do You Know’ keeps you on top of your insights in Locked and Loaded position to pace up your decisions without putting you in anything else so that all you do is the ‘Business’.
+‘Do You Know’ uncovers the areas in your business data that were never explored before.
+It can further gain access to undiscovered zones in your business.
+When taking action of your analytics, Lumenore’s ‘Do You Know’ feature is constantly learning and making sense out the data.
+It does this to first know what exactly your business and data is trying to tell you which you may be missing all this while.
+And finally serves you in the simplest way a user can understand his data.